awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 ------
 #### [ AWS CLI ]

-**To view key pair tags**
+**To view public key tags**
 Use the [describe\-tags](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-tags.html) AWS CLI command\.
-In the following example, you describe the tags for all of your key pairs\.
+In the following example, you describe the tags for all of your public keys\.

 ```
 $ aws ec2 describe-tags --filters "Name=resource-type,Values=key-pair"